 Proactive adaptation to constant regulatory changes by Centers for Medicare and Medicaid Services (CMS) are backed by unmatched member communications experts.
-Let Toppan Merrill’s solutions work with you to build your customized needs for your Medicare Advantage members from Annual Notice of Change (ANOC), Evidence of Coverage (EOC) and Summary of Benefits (SB).
+Let Toppan Merrill’s expertise, superior service and leading management software for mandated member communications work with you to build your customized health insurance needs for your Medicare Advantage members from Annual Notice of Change (ANOC), Evidence of Coverage (EOC) and Summary of Benefits (SB).

 How you attract members and explain details about your plans benefits available to them are important.
 Being able to bring those materials to a member through the methods they demand are key and we can help.

 Annual Notice of Change and Evidence of Coverage Models

 Solutions that manage and update your CMS model documents with yearly changes and last-minute CMS updates to ensure compliance and simplify proofing.

 Member ID Cards

 Create personalized ID cards that are customized to the plan and data driven with our automated composition tools, employing document automation that connects business rules with member and client specific data.